Principles of stewardship

 Limiting the use of antimicrobials to approved indications.

-It also needs designated personnel to be made available for the approval process.
+Designated personnel being made available for the approval process.

-It leads to direct control over antimicrobial use at an institution and also provides educational opportunities for prescribers when a request is made.
+This leads to direct control over antimicrobial use at an institutional level and also provides educational opportunities for prescribers when a request is made.

 The major challenge is that prescribers can have a perceived loss of autonomy when making clinical decisions.
 It is also time consuming as personnel need to be available for consultation at all times.